BTECs are career-focused qualifications taken by over 1 million learners every year and are recognised in more than 70 countries worldwide.

 Industry 4.0 is still evolving, and although we might not have the complete picture until we look back 30 years from now, employers who are adopting Industry 4.0 in innovation, training and development have the potential.
 These same companies are also grappling with how to upskill their current workforce.
 That is where BTEC can support.
 Our qualifications have been developed in partnership with educators, employers and governments, and provide a flexible pathway - combining knowledge, skills and their application to real-life scenarios - enabling learners to progress to higher education or employment.
 You can be sure that a BTEC-qualified candidate will have the skills and knowledge needed to upskill your workforce.

-More employers and Higher Education institutions than ever before are choosing BTEC-qualified candidates for their academic and practical knowledge and skills.
+With over 35 years of proven success, more employers and higher education institutions across the globe are choosing BTEC-qualified candidates for their practical knowledge and employability skills.